LoneRifle/towing-hook/README.md

 mitm.js does not intercept connections made with `net.Socket#connect()` or `tls.Socket#connect()`, as it does not stub the Socket constructor in the `net` module.
-If your application or dependency uses this for connectivity, tow-hook will not route your connection.
+If your application or dependency uses this for connectivity, towing-hook will not route your connection.

 ie, the following will not work: